pureinsights/discovery-sandbox/README.md

+# Pureinsights Discovery Platform

+Discovery Platform is an AI-powered search and data platform that connects search technologies with Large Language Models (LLMs) to build Retrieval Augmented Generation (RAG) applications, intelligent chatbots, and enterprise knowledge solutions.

+With Discovery, you can integrate leading search engines like Elasticsearch, Apache Solr, OpenSearch, and MongoDB Atlas Search with top LLM providers such as OpenAI, Hugging Face, and Amazon Bedrock.

+### Key capabilities:
+- Combine keyword search, semantic search, and vector search for smarter retrieval.
+- Build AI-driven search applications and context-aware chatbots.
+- Process and summarize content using state-of-the-art LLMs.
+- Deploy custom REST APIs for your search + AI workflows.

+### Use cases:
+- AI search engines.
+- RAG pipelines for domain-specific data.
+- Enterprise document search & insights.
+- Conversational AI with real-time data retrieval.
+- Automated content summarization & classification.

+With Discovery, you can go from raw data to AI-powered insights quickly, using tools you already know.

 # Pureinsights Discovery Platform: Sandbox SDK
 _Discovery Sandbox SDK_ is a Python package that allows developers to programatically access Discovery features.
 Currently, it supports executing one or multiple QueryFlow processors.